 Rajiv Satyal is a Los Angeles-based comedian/host.
 His TV-clean act has made him one of the most versatile comedians working today.
 He began his career in his hometown of Cincinnati, Ohio.

-Rajiv has performed on three continents.
+Rajiv has performed on five continents.
 He co-created the world-touring Make Chai Not War, a Hindu/Muslim stand-up show.
 The U.S. State Dept. sponsored it, sending it to seven cities in India.
 The show became part of the Congressional Record after being mentioned on Capitol Hill to Secretaries of State Hillary Clinton and John Kerry.

 Rajiv wrote No Man’s Land, a 100-minute one-person show about his dating life that sold out all performances from LA to NY to San Francisco to Cincinnati.
 This show actually led to Satyal’s marriage, which itself had a comedic arc: Rajiv proposed to his girlfriend while opening for Kevin Nealon, and at his wedding, Russell Peters finally opened for him.